 CBP officers have access to computer records showing your prior entries and exits from the U.S.

 If it appears you have abandoned your LPR status and you’re not willing to voluntarily give it up, the CBP officer may refer you to Immigration Court for a judge to determine whether you have lost your LPR status.

 The most conservative strategy to avoid abandonment (and to qualify for naturalization, if you wish) is to keep the U.S. as your main home, reducing your absences accordingly–in other words, sleeping more nights in the U.S. than elsewhere.
 But this may not be practical for everybody.

 If you’re going to have more extensive absences from the U.S., what you need is a plan that you can rely on to preserve your LPR status and eligibility for naturalization, if you wish.
 That plan may well include deepening and documenting your ties to the U.S., clarifying the evidence of the “temporary” purpose of your stay abroad, and maybe applying for a reentry permit.
-I recommend that you consult with our firm or another qualified immigration lawyer with experience in these cases to draw up and guide you in implementation the LPR status preservation plan.
+Our law firm has extensive experience assisting clients in drawing up plans and guiding LPRs to preserve their status.
+Feel free to schedule a consultation.

-And if you have already run into serious problems–namely, you have already stayed abroad for over one year straight without obtaining a reentry permit or you have been issued a notice to appear in Immigration Court, you consult with a lawyer about remedying the problem.
+And if you have already run into serious problems–namely, you have already stayed abroad for over one year straight without obtaining a reentry permit or you have been issued a notice to appear in Immigration Court or warned by CBP, our firm can advise you about remedying the problem.